 Good Wi-Fi coverage requires planning

-As a builder or architect, you have to plan so much: water, electric, gas, network… and then the Wi-Fi should also be planned.
+As a builder or architect, you have so much to plan: water, electricity, gas, network… and then the Wi-Fi on top of that.
 Unfortunately, many builders are not aware of this.
-You still think that the electrician does it by the way.
+They still think that the electrician does it by the way.
 Where the cable ends there comes the access-point.
-When installing the toilets, no one would instruct the installer to define the positions. however, this is often different In the case of Wi-Fi, In order to obtain the desired coverage and to meet exactly the required requirements, professional planning must be done first.
+When installing the toilets, no one would instruct the installer to define the positions.
+In the case of Wi-Fi, however, this is often different.
+In order to obtain the desired coverage and to meet the exact requirements, professional planning must be done first.

 Ekahau Heat-map Wi-Fi-coverage Airtime usage